boucadair/CATS-framework/draft-xxx-can-framework.md

 In {{fig-can-fw}}, the "underlay infrastructure" indicates the general IP/MPLS infrastructure that is not aware of CAN.
 The CAN routes will be distributed among the overlay CAN-Routers assisted by the C-PS, and will not affect the underlay nodes.
 An implementation may use a control plane or management plane solution to distribute the server metrics, network metrics, and underlay routes - this document dose not define a specific solution.

+## Deployment Considerations

-The above text describes a functional architeture as a distributed framework for CAN.
-However, an implementation may collocate or combine many of the functional components.
+This document does not make an assumption about how the various CAN functional elements are implemented.
+Whether a CAN deployment follows a fully distributed or collocate or combine many of the functional components is deployment specific.
 One possibility is a centralized implementation where the computing-related metrics from the C-SMAs are collected by a centralized controller/PCE that also collects the network metrics, and which acts on service requests to produce paths and service instance selections that it programs into the relevant C-TCs.

 # CAN Framework Workflow